Saving money

 Excessive withdrawal fee

 Most high yield savings accounts have a maximum number of withdrawals you can make in a calendar month.
 When you exceed that amount, they will still allow you to make the withdrawal, but they will impose a fee.
-For this reason, a high yield savings account isn’t traditionally a good account from which to manage most of your regular finances.
+For this reason, a high yield savings account isn’t traditionally a good place from which to manage most of your regular finances.

 What is the difference between a high-yield savings account and a certificate of deposit?